Nikhilk91/Dashboard-and-Visualization/Corruption vs Reality/README.md

 ***
 ### Visualization 4: Educate people to eradicate corruption
 Why Education as a metric?
 Education is the most important thing in one’s life.
-Being well educated makes one a better, responsible, well mannered, ethical human being.
+Being well educated makes one a better, responsible, well mannered and an ethical human being.
 If one does not have adequate schooling experience, they are more likely to fall into the wrong path of corruption.
-Since we are talking about corruption I want to highlight one of the factors that could be a reason for corruption which is lack of education or less number of schooling years.
+Since we are talking about corruption we want to highlight one of the factors that could be a reason for corruption which is lack of education or less number of schooling years.
-I want to mainly point out and show that countries which have more number of schooling years are less corrupted.
+The point here is to show that countries which have more number of schooling years are less corrupted.
+In other words, education can be the possible solution to the problem of corruption.

 ![Screenshot](https://user-images.githubusercontent.com/32223677/33512151-d397b59a-d6de-11e7-9b34-ea07c0a446ef.png)